mpneuried/rsmq-worker/README.md

 - **message** : *( `String` )* The queue message content to process.
 You can use complex content by using a stringfied JSON.
 - **next** : *( `Function` )* A function you have to call when your message has been processed.
   **Arguments**
-  * `delete`: *( `Boolean` optional; default = true )* It's possible to prevent the worker from auto-delete the message on end.
+  * `delete`: *( `Boolean|Error` optional; default = true )* `Error`: If you return an error it will emited as error evebt; `Boolean`: It's possible to prevent the worker from auto-delete the message on end.
 This is useful if you want to pop up a message multiple times.
 To implement this, please check the config `options.customExceedCheck`
 - **msgid** : *( `String` )* The message id.
 This is useful if you want to delete a message manually.

 ### `ready`